Late-transition vs smooth $H(z)$ deformation models for the resolution of the Hubble crisis: Comparison of Dark Energy Models

 Note that the $\Lambda$CDM model has a very bad fit to the data as compared to $w$CDM, CPL and PEDE.
 This is due to the fact that, having fixed $M$ to the local $M_c$ value, supernova data constrain the $\Lambda$CDM model's luminosity distance to values that are at odds with CMB and BAO.
 This clearly shows how the $\Lambda$CDM model cannot possibly solve the $M$ crisis \cite{Camarena:2021jlr,Efstathiou:2021ocp}.
 The more flexible $w$CDM, CPL and PEDE models fare much better but still much worse than the $LwMT$ and $LMT$ models which can fit all observables well.

+All the models are forced to be consistent with the local Cepheid-calibrated value $M_c$ at the 1$\sigma$ level.
+As a result, in order to achieve consistency with $M_c$ the values of the other parameters differ significantly from the relevant \lcdm values.
+Also, the imposed significantly higher ($M>-19.28$) than the best fit inverse distance ladder value ($M=-19.4$) forces the MCMC process to restrict the rest of the parameters, thus explaining the extremely low uncertainties in order to achieve the best possible quality of fit to the data.
+We also stress that the peak structure of the CMB in the damping tail constrains very well the combination $\Omega_mh^2$.
+Therefore, once we force $M$-$H_0$ to be in agreement with SH0ES, we need a lower value of $\Omega_m$ different from \lcdm to compensate for the higher $H_0$ value and keep the peak structure unaltered.
+Once we relax the $M$ prior (Table \ref{tab:bfall_gaussian}) $\Omega_m$ can go back to the \lcdm value.

-\subsection{Dark Energy Models Comparison using the local Cepheid Prior on \boldmath{$M$}}
+\subsection{Dark energy models comparison using the local Cepheid prior on \boldmath{$M$}}

 Here, we adopt the local Gaussian prior of Eq.~\eqref{Mprior}.
 The constraints on cosmological parameters are given in Table \ref{tab:bfall_gaussian}, while the corresponding $68.3 \%$--$95.5 \%$ confidence contours are shown in Fig.~\ref{fig:contours_Mgaussian}.
 The transition $LwMT$/$LMT$ models fare significantly better than the other models, providing an absolute magnitude that is consistent with the Cepheid calibration of Eq.~\eqref{Mprior}.
 The $w$CDM and CPL models achieve a slightly better fit to data as compared to $\Lambda$CDM, while the PEDE model has a significantly worse fit to data, in agreement with previous findings \cite{Pan:2019hac}.
+Note that constraints for the $LMT$ and $LwMT$ models have been not included in Fig. \ref{fig:contours_Mgaussian} for the sake of clarity.
+Constraints for these model are instead showed in Fig. \ref{fig:contours_Mgaussian_2} of the Appendix~\ref{appB}.